gopro/labs/docs/control/tech/README.md

 * **OWNR** Display Owner information.
 This written into every MP4 and JPGs metadata, and MISC/GoPro-owner.txt file.Input Data: String up to 64 characters using '\\n' for a newline.
 Permanent required.
 * **OWNr** Owner information, not displayed.
 This written into metadata, and MISC/GoPro-owner.txt file.Input Data: String up to 64 characters using '\\n' for a newline.
 Permanent required.
 * **PMSG** H11-13: Message to display during a Labs looping script, so you know the camera is running something custom.
 Input Data: Any label less than 20 characters, or empty to disable.
 * **PRES** H12-13: Create a new preset with custom name and icon.
-Input Data: Icon number 0 thru 15, preset name up to 15 characters
+Input Data: Icon number 0 thru 32, preset name up to 15 characters. e.g. `$PRES="14,Scuba"`
 * **PRXY** H10-13: Store LRV files as NLE ready proxies.
 Normally a camera will encode an LRV (Low Res Video) for every MP4, with this enabled LRVs are made MP4s within a subfolder.
 Input Data: 1-move LRVs, 2-move THMs, 3-both, (v2.1) 4-No _Proxy name.
 0-disable
 * **QRDR** Detect QR Codes while recording and during Quik previews.
 Used for changing a video burn-in message in the middle of a live-stream.
 This also allows you to end a capture via a QR Code (command: !E).
 Input Data: 1-enable, 0-disable
 * **RLTC** Read LTC timecode from audio inputsInput Data: 1-Enable, 0-Disable.  e.g. `*RLTC=1`